lelegard/winkbdlayouts/README.md

 Since all entries do not have the same type, they are grouped in distinct tables, one per entry size.
 The data structure `vk_to_wchar` is the master character generation structures.
-It contains a list of pointers the various character generation tables.
+It contains a list of pointers to the various character generation tables.
 For each table, the number of characters in each entry and the size in bytes of an entry are specified.